 Full Inclusion of People with Disabilities

-Independence First has a vision for full inclusion of people with disabilities in every aspect of our community and commits itself toward this end.
+As a Center for Independent Living, Independence First has a vision for full inclusion of people with disabilities in every aspect of our community and commits itself toward this end.

 Helping empower individuals with disabilities through these five core services: